 I made the bow from a rectangle of fabric, folded in half and machine sewn.
 I then used a strip of the same fabric to hold the bow firmly in the middle, then hand-sewed it all in place.
 It looks really effective!
 I can imagine these bows embellishing hair ties, dresses and bags as well.
 And wouldn’t those covered buttons look great sewn onto clothing!
 I still have a little fabric left over and I’m thinking of using it to make cute patch pockets on shorts and pants.

 I can’t wait to see what everyone else has made with this lovely fabric!
-Be sure to follow the rest of the blog tour – you can find the schedule and links here.
+Be sure to follow the rest of the blog tour – the first hop was Sarah of Piccolo Studio and the next hop is Ali of Arabesque Scissors.
+You can find the full schedule and links here.

 If you’d like to purchase the Taking Flight range of fabrics, you can find them for sale on Amanda Brandl’s website.